JMestre32/CS50-Intro-To-Programming-with-Python/Loops/README.md

     print("meow")

 There is a "pythonic" solution that uses an underscore '_'.
 This is exemplified in the cat.py program.
 It's a minor improvement.

+<h3> Input validation </h3>
+When you want the user to input something a specific way, you can use this method:

+Enter an infinite loop and break only when your condition is met

+while True:
+    n = int(input("What's x?"))
+    if n > 0:
+        break

+<h3> Lists </h3>